simmsb/keyboard/README.md

 ## Flashing

-I have some scripts in the [](justfile) for generating UF2 files that can be used to flash the nice!nanos, there's no need for a debugger.
+I have some scripts in [here](justfile) for generating UF2 files that can be used to flash the nice!nanos, there's no need for a debugger.